4 Chapter 4 – Preliminary Orbit Determination

 SATELLITE CONTROL NETWORKS

-Now we know how to describe a satellite in orbit in terms of its position and velocity vectors, as well as its orbital elements.
-We will next consider how a satellite’s ground tracking station tracks a satellite.
+Now that we know how to describe a satellite in orbit in terms of its position and velocity vectors, as well as its orbital elements, we will next consider how a satellite’s ground tracking station tracks a satellite.
 In other words, through observations from a tracking station on the ground, we can tell exactly where a satellite is.
 Later, we may want to predict where it will be at some point in the future so that we can acquire data or transmit commands to it.
 We will refer to these ground stations as part of the spacecraft tracking and communication network.

 The provided image depicts crews conducting critical upgrades and repairs to the 70-meter-wide (230-foot-wide) radio antenna Deep Space Station 43 in Canberra, Australia.
 This antenna is part of NASA's Space Network (SN), a crucial component for tracking and communicating with satellites in orbit.
 The SN's architecture involves two segments: the space segment, featuring a constellation of Tracking and Data Relay Satellites (TDRS) in geosynchronous orbit, and the ground segment, which comprises a series of ground-based antennas.
 In this clip, one of the antenna’s white feed cones (which house portions of the antenna receivers) is being moved by a crane.
 The 70-meter-wide antenna in Canberra is a vital element of the network, enabling reliable and secure relay communications and tracking services for various space missions.